Cocoanut Grove (Ambassador Hotel): Remodels

 The club was remodeled in 1939 and in 1957, but stayed a popular location for live music, with concerts by Frank Sinatra, Lena Horne, Peggy Lee and Nat "King" Cole.
 The Cocoanut Grove was the first major club to hire Harry Belafonte, and Dean Martin got his first movie deal after an appearance there.
 In 1958, Judy Garland recorded a live album, Garland at the Grove, in one take.
 Barbra Streisand was cast in Funny Girl shortly after her three-week stint at the club.

-During the 1960s, the club continued hosting dance bands, but mixed in contemporary acts including Ray Charles, Don Ho, Buddy Greco, Al Martino, Liza Minnelli and Diana Ross & the Supremes.
+During the 1960s, the club continued hosting dance bands, but mixed in contemporary acts including Ray Charles, Paul Anka, Don Ho, Buddy Greco, Shirley Bassey, Al Martino, Dionne Warwick, Liza Minnelli and Diana Ross & the Supremes.
 Business was falling off at nightclubs and, by 1970, a decision was made to completely rebuild the club to create a Las Vegas style showroom.

 Sammy Davis Jr. was hired to advise on the décor, sound, and lighting for the new room, to be called "The Now Grove".
 Davis hosted a wrecking party on February 24, 1970, where patrons were encouraged to destroy the room in advance of the major remodel.
 The new club was designed by Phyllis Mann and Harry Fox and decorated in shades of black, silver, purple, orange and pink with a new main entrance.
 The biggest stars of the Las Vegas strip were recruited, including Tony Bennett, Nancy Sinatra, Sonny & Cher, Aretha Franklin and Phyllis Diller.
 Audiences flocked to the shows, but production expenses exceeded revenue and "The Now Grove" closed in 1972.

 A new management team renamed the room "The Cocoanut Grove" and it reopened on October 31, 1972, with acts including The Four Tops, Jerry Van Dyke and Kaye Ballard, who worked for less than the bigger name stars.

+Closure

 As tastes changed, and the neighborhood around the hotel suffered gang and drug problems, the venue fell dark throughout much of the 1970s and 80s, with the exception of private parties, conventions and filming.
 The hotel still threw occasional parties in the Grove until it closed in 1989.
 The Cocoanut Grove remained a popular filming location until the hotel was demolished in 2006.